 Imagine being equipped to truly understand how trauma affects your clients, and having the tools to design play therapy plans that address the deep roots of their trauma.
 This training will guide you through the process of case conceptualization—a fancy way of saying you’ll learn to be a detective in your therapeutic work, identifying complex factors that influence your clients and discovering patterns that need addressing.

-By the end of the day, you’ll not only recognize themes and behaviors in play therapy but also feel confident in guiding each client through their healing journey.
+By the end of the course you’ll not only recognize themes and behaviors in play therapy but also feel confident in guiding each client through their healing journey.
 Central to your work will be building strong, culturally sensitive relationships with each client and their caregivers.

 Laura